mezo-org/musd/docs/README.md

 The system requires atleast one active loan, if there is only one loan in the system it can not be liquidated.
 Liquidations require there to be other troves to distribute the debt and collateral to if the Stability Pool is empty.

-#### Liquidations and bad debt

-It is anticipated that bad debt would be a low probability event due to the following:

-- Low cost for liquidators to trigger a liquidation.
-- Liquidators receive 200 MUSD + 0.5% of the liquidated collateral.
-- Fast block times on Mezo should lead to quick finality when a liquidation become available.
-- The price oracle updates on a per block basis.
-- There is a 10% margin for profitable liquidations.
-- Redistribution of debt and collateral from liquidations when the Stability Pool is empty do not require an external liquidity source to complete the liquidation.

 ### Stability Pool

 The Stability Pool provides a mechanism to socialize liquidations.
 Users deposit MUSD into the pool, and the stability pool has first priority to provide MUSD to liquidate troves and seize collateral.